 How to Tell a Male Crab from a Female

-Because of fishing restrictions you will almost always see males to keep the crab population at a sustainable level.
+Because of fishing restrictions, you will almost always see males keep the crab population at a sustainable level.
 Some crab connoisseurs will claim that female crabs are a bit sweeter but I don’t notice any discernible difference.

 Before we steam the crabs let’s talk about table setup.

 I always use a long folding table covered in newspaper or what’s affectionately known as crab paper.
 Use a few layers so you can just roll up the paper after the meal and dispose of all the shells and trash.

-Once the crabs are cooked they can be piled around the bucket in the center of the table or serve on sheet pans if space allows.
+Once the crabs are cooked they can be piled around the bucket in the center of the table or served on sheet pans if space allows.
 Have everything set up just before you start steaming the crabs.

 Steaming Crabs with Beer or Water

 I normally go with a light lager that I’ll be drinking while I eat the crabs.
 I’m not going to say one brand over another because I know folks take their brand of beer seriously.

-Set up for Steaming Crabs
+Set up for Steamed Crabs

 Once you have your steamer pot filled with beer and the propane lit it’s time to start layerings in the crabs.
 Use long tongs and a pair of gloves to protect your hands from the crabs.

-What to season Steamed Crabs with.
+What to season Maryland Steamed Crabs with.

 This is obviously an optional step but it goes great with crabs and is always a big hit.
 You should be able to steam a ½ bushel at a time in the size pot I recommend.

-How Long to Steam Blue Crabs
+How Long to Steam Crabs

 The crabs will be super hot so you’ll have time to gather everyone around the table so don’t worry about them getting cold.
 I actually prefer to let my crabs cool down closer to room temperature.

 How to Pick and Eat Steamed Crabs.

 I wish I could just skip this topic because I’m sure whatever I write will be wrong.
-I’ve been eating crabs for over 30 years and I’ve probably seen a dozen different ways.
+I’ve been eating blue crabs for over 30 years and I’ve probably seen a dozen different ways.

-Can I Eat the Mustard?
+Can I Eat the Mustard from Steamed Blue Crabs?

 In fact, a survey of Chesapeake Bay crabs, including ones caught in the Baltimore Harbor, found them safe to eat by Food and Drug Administration standards.
-Jun 21, 1992 * credit Baltimore Sun.
+Jun 21, 1992, * credit Baltimore Sun.

 Great Ideas for Leftover Crabmeat.

 Steaming your own crabs doesn’t have to be intimidating.
 I hope this post has given you all the info to try steaming them yourself.

 - Keep crabs cold on ice until time to steam